robbert-vdh/yabridge/tools/yabridgectl/README.md

 ## Usage

-Yabridgectl can be downloaded from the GitHub releases section and can run from anywhere.
+Yabridgectl can be downloaded from the [releases section](https://github.com/robbert-vdh/yabridge/releases) on GitHub and can run from anywhere.
 All of the information below can also be found through `yabridgectl --help`.

 ### Yabridge path